Sortelha – Very typical village

 After almost 800 years, it has changed position with people: It doesn’t protect people anymore, but started being protected by them.

 After visiting, one doubt I took from there: Is it almost abandoned as it seems, or the life that still stands, is carefully hidden to preserve the ancient look of the place?

 At least, I think that tourism would justify a little more of human evidence, but the place deserves a look!

 Opened to tourism, most visible people are tourists (not many, when we were there).

-The few people that seems to keep on living in place is aged people, with the sympathy and simplicity of rural gents.
+The few people that seem to keep on living in place are aged people, with the sympathy and simplicity of rural gents.

 That’s maybe, the best in the fading Portuguese inland – there’s no artificiality in those manners!

 We are sorry that this post was not useful for you!